motion/orbit/notes/next-nate.md

 Week 2: Putting together a app demos and documentation Week 3: Get a rough first pass at website stood up by end of week Week 4: Get a nice website with mobile + start on docs

 ---

-small things:

-Make most really dynamic and bigger views in @o/kit the main name: Table, Form, etc

-Make the lowest level ones prefixed with `Simple`, so SimpleTable, SimpleForm.

-The in between ones can be descriptive like SearchableTable.

----

-components:

-(Be sure to cross reference Expo, Flipper, Retool)

-- <FilePicker /> (=> Table easy integration)
-- <Table />
-  - column type: `action` to support buttons on each row
-    - then you can have an easy effect here, for ex POST somewhere
-- <Toggle /> on/off button
-- <Query />
-  - we need a few ways to help people put together CRUD/query interfaces
-  - <QuerySQL />, <QueryGraphQL />, <QueryREST />
-- <Autocomplete /> with options you can fill in
-- <Table />
-  - Allow validators

----